 CONS: “Tweener” distance hurts more than a 5K without the glory of longer distances

 As race distances go, the 10K is that awkward teenager who doesn’t quite fit in—not geeky enough for the nerds, not cool enough for the jocks.
-According to Running USA there were more half marathon finishers (1,986,600) in the U.S. in 2015 than 10K finishers (1,275,600), a surprising statistic given that the half marathon more than doubles the distance of the 10K.
+According to Running USA there were more half marathon finishers (1.79 million) in the U.S. in 2019 than 10K finishers (1.5 million), a curious statistic given that the half marathon more than doubles the distance of the 10K.

 Tackling a 10K is typically not a spur-of-the-moment decision, as the distance requires some training to finish comfortably.
-As such, 10K runners may have a much harder time convincing couch potato or novice running friends to join them than they would for a 5K.
-But for those who enjoy the challenge of completing 6.2 miles, the 10K may very well act as the gateway drug to more hardcore challenges like…
+As such, 10K runners may have a harder time convincing couch potato or novice running friends to join them than they would for a 5K.
+But for those who enjoy the challenge of completing 6.2 miles, the 10K may very well act as the gateway drug to more demanding challenges like…

 Half Marathon (13.1 miles)

-Widely considered the “sweet spot” of distance running, the half marathon was the nation’s fastest-growing race distance in 2014 according to Running USA.
+Widely considered the “sweet spot” of distance running, the half marathon until recently was the nation’s fastest-growing race distance according to Running USA.
 And it’s easy to see why—after all, 13.1 miles is the threshold at which many enthusiasts consider themselves “serious” runners.
 And while a dedicated training plan goes a long way toward ensuring success at the distance, training for a half marathon requires significantly less time and mileage than longer events.